mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

 ## Thank you!

 I deeply appreciate you did it down here, I tried to make it not so boring for you.
-For any questions, catch me on twitter ([@legomushroom](https://twitter.com/legomushroom)), ask a question on StackOverflow with `#mojs` tag, rise an issue on [GitHub repo](https://github.com/legomushroom/mojs) or leave a comment in the section below.
-You can help the project on [Patreon](https://patreon.com/user?u=3219311&utm_medium=social&utm_source=twitter&utm_campaign=creatorshare) (project does need help) and/or on [GitHub](https://github.com/legomushroom/mojs/). {'Love <3.'}
+For any questions, catch me on twitter ([@legomushroom](https://twitter.com/legomushroom)), ask a question on StackOverflow with `#mojs` tag, rise an issue on [GitHub repo](https://github.com/mojs/mojs) or join our [Slack Community](https://mojs.slack.com/).
+You can help the project on [GitHub](https://github.com/legomushroom/mojs/). {'Love <3.'}

-Kudos to [Jonas Sandstedt](https://twitter.com/jonassandstedt) for his help in proof reading this tutorial!
+Kudos to [Jonas Sandstedt](https://twitter.com/jonassandstedt) for his help in rewriting and proof reading this tutorial!

--->